nikashukakidze/nikashukakidze/README.md

-- 👋 Hi, I’m @nikashukakidze
+Hi, I’m @nikashukakidze
-- 👀 I’m interested in coding, game development, system adminsrator.
+I’m interested in coding, game development, system adminsrator.
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on various projects in games.
-- 📫 How to reach me Nikashukakidze753@gmail.com
-- ⚡ Fun fact: i love football

 <!---
 nikashukakidze/nikashukakidze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.